This post may contain affiliate links. Please see our disclosure policy.

 Made with protein-rich quinoa, chicken, smoked sausage, and Cajun Seasoning, Quinoa Jambalaya is an easy one-pot dinner recipe that is ready in under 30 minutes.

+There is something about one-pot meals.
 Maybe because it means fewer dishes.
 Or maybe it is because it is easy.
 And who doesn't love easy on busy weeknights?

 Either way, I am sure you all need more Healthy 30-Minute Meals and that is why I know you will love this simple version of jambalaya.

-Instead of being made with rice, as my recipe Instant Pot Jambalaya, this recipe is made with quinoa, adding an extra boost of protein and a really nice texture.
+Instead of being made with rice, as my recipe Instant Pot Jambalaya, this recipe is made with quinoa, adding an extra boost of protein and a nice texture.
 And it is just delicious.

 Notes on Ingredients